Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Approximate time: 30+ minutes

-You can visit the lighthouse and refuge Tuesday through Saturday from 10 a.m. to 4 p.m.
+You can visit the refuge Wednesday through Saturday from 10 a.m. to 4 p.m.

-PLEASE NOTE: advanced reservations are now required to visit Kilauea Point National Wildlife Refuge and there’s an $11 entrance fee.
+PLEASE NOTE: Advanced reservations are now required to visit Kilauea Point National Wildlife Refuge.
+There is an $11 adult entry fee or a $1 reservation fee if you have an America the Beautiful Pass.
+Parking is free.
 You can make advanced reservations here.
-If you’re pressed for time or traveling on a Sunday through Wednesday, no worries, you can still take in this beautiful site from afar from the outer parking lot.
+If you’re pressed for time or traveling on a Sunday through Tuesday, no worries.
+You can still take in this beautiful site from from the overlook just outside the entrance to the refuge.

 Approximate time: 30 minutes

-Take a short, 15-minute hike to the shore where you’ll find an expansive white sand beach.
-Why is it a secret you ask?
+Take a short, 15-minute hike to the shore where you’ll find a beautiful and secluded white sand beach.
+Why is it a secret, you ask?

 This spot was relatively unknown in the past making it a popular nudist beach for hippies.
 But it’s not so secret anymore.